the-draupnir-project/Draupnir/README.md

 > I offer you the ring, which was burned, laid upon the pyre of Baldr by Odin.

-This is a hard fork of [Mjolnir](https://github.com/matrix-org/mjolnir), with an entirely new framework for interacting with Matrix written to overcome some of the burdens there were holding development of mjolnir.
+This is a continuation and fork of [Mjolnir](https://github.com/matrix-org/mjolnir), with an entirely new framework for interacting with Matrix written to overcome some of the burdens there were holding development of mjolnir.

 ## Status

-The command handler is currently being refactored and the syntax will become incompatible with legacy Mjolnir commands.
-The UX will be overhauled as such and we will consider the launch of Draupnir a 2.0.0 release.
+The command handler is currently being refactored and some command syntax will become incompatible with legacy Mjolnir commands.
+The UX is being overhauled and Draupnir is slowly moving towards a 2.0.0 release.

-As Draupnir heads towards `v2.0.0` releases will appear [here](https://github.com/Gnuxie/Draupnir/releases).
+As Draupnir heads towards `v2.0.0`, releases will appear [here](https://github.com/Gnuxie/Draupnir/releases).
-Until `v2.0.0` there will be frequent changes to commands.
+Until `v2.0.0` there will be frequent changes to commands but all of these will be noted in the changes for that release.

+Migrating from Mjolnir is straightforward and requires no manual steps, migration for your setup is likely as simple as changing your server config to pull the latest Draupnir docker image instead of a mjolnir one.
-Migrating from Mjolnir is straightforward, and Draupnir remains backwards compatible.
-So it is possible to try Draupnir and still have the option to switch back to Mjolnir.
+Draupnir remains backwards compatible so that it is possible to try Draupnir and still have the option to switch back to Mjolnir.

+Any problems with migration should be reported to our [support room](https://matrix.to/#/#draupnir:matrix.org).

 ## Features

-As an all-in-one moderation tool, it can protect your server from malicious invites, spam messages, and whatever else you don't want.
-In addition to server-level protection, Draupnir is great for communities wanting to protect their rooms without having to use their personal accounts for moderation.
+As an all-in-one moderation tool, Draupnir can protect your community by applying policies from both your own and community curated policy lists.

-The bot by default includes support for bans, redactions, anti-spam, server ACLs, room directory changes, room alias transfers, account deactivation, room shutdown, and more.
+The bot by default includes support for bans, redactions, anti-spam, server ACLs, room directory changes and room alias transfers.

+Support is also provided for some Synapse admin functions such as account deactivation and room shutdown.

-A Synapse module is also available to apply the same rulesets the bot uses across an entire homeserver.
+A Synapse module is also available to apply the same rulesets the bot is watching across an entire homeserver.

+### Differences from Mjolnir

+The main difference from Mjolnir is that it is no longer necessary to use commands for some functions.
+Banning a user in a protected room from your Matrix client will cause Draupnir to show a prompt in the management room, which will offer to add the ban to a policy list.

+If you do still wish to use the ban command, please note that users and other entities that are being banned are now the first argument to the ban command.
+It is now also possible to provide only the entity to Draupnir and have Draupnir prompt you for the policy list and the ban reason.

+In general, any command that has been migrated to the new interface will feature better error messages for common problems and allow admins to trace the cause of unexpected errors much more easily.

 ## Setting up